pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 ```

 Now let's try to write a test on the `Feature` reducer that proves that when the child counter
-feature's count is incremented above 5 it will dismiss itself.
-To do this we will construct a
+feature's count is incremented above 5 it shall dismiss itself.
+To do this we shall construct a
 ``TestStore`` for `Feature` that starts in a state with a single counter already on the stack:

 ```swift